tarowatanabe/expgram/README.rst

      <prefix>.lm		estiamted LM
      <prefix>.lm.quantize	8-bit quantized LM

-or, if you already have count data organized into Google format, simply run
+or, if you already have count data organized into a Google format, simply run

 ::